The Importance of Taking Photos After A Car Accident

 What about the scene of a car accident?
 That depends on the circumstances.
 For example, it is more important to take photographs of the intersection where the accident occurred and how the cars were positioned following the impact, as opposed to taking pictures in a rear-end collision where both parties have pulled over to the side of the freeway to exchange information.

-You should always take photographs of your injuries, and in doing so, try to follow to the following guidelines:
+Our Long Island car accident attorney recommends you always take photographs of your injuries, and in doing so, try to follow to the following guidelines:

 After an accident caused by someone else, it is important to contact a knowledgeable personal injury lawyer as soon as possible, particularly if you have been seriously injured.
-For more information about the importance of photographs – or any other aspect of a personal injury claim – get in touch with The Law Office of Cohen & Jaffe, LLP.
+For more information about the importance of photographs – or any other aspect of a personal injury claim – get in touch with Law Office of Cohen & Jaffe, LLP.

 We know how to calculate damages and justify it to an insurance adjuster or a jury.
 We work with investigators, medical professionals and financial specialists to ensure we fully document a case before we present compensation demands to insurers.
 If we go to court, we go prepared to win.